luckiday/luckiday.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Ph.D. candidate in Computer Science at UCLA, mentored by Prof. Songwu Lu.
-I received my M.S. degree from UCLA in 2018 and my B.S. degree from Shanghai Jiao Tong University (SJTU) in 2016.
+I obtained my Ph.D. in Computer Science from UCLA, mentored by [Prof. Songwu Lu](https://web.cs.ucla.edu/~slu/).
+I also received my M.S. from UCLA in 2018.
+Prior to that, I earned a B.S. from Shanghai Jiao Tong University (SJTU) in 2016, under the guidance of [Prof. Xinbing Wang](https://www.cs.sjtu.edu.cn/~wang-xb/).

-My research is driven by a passion for assistive AR systems, visual-language interaction, and IoT/network security.
-I strive to create technology that empowers individuals and enhances their lives.
+Focused on AR/mobile systems and visual language interaction, my research is particularly centered around crafting assistive AR for daily life.
+I'm passionately dedicated to creating technology that uplifts and augments individual experiences.

+I am a member of the UCLA HandsOn Club and am currently studying American Sign Language (ASL).
+I also appreciate geometric abstraction art.
+Outside of academia, I enjoy off-roading and motorcycling.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)